On this page

 What other forms or documents do I need alongside DS-86?

-When filing Form DS-86, you need to include supporting documents like a photocopy of your valid government-issued photo identification.
-Depending on your specific visa category and personal circumstances, additional forms might be necessary.
-It is crucial to thoroughly review the official Department of State instructions to ensure you have a complete list of all required documents before submission.
+When submitting Form DS-86, you should include supporting documents like a photocopy of a valid government-issued photo ID.
+Depending on your specific visa category and situation, additional documentation may be necessary.
+It is essential to thoroughly review the official Department of State instructions to ensure you have all the required materials before submission.

 When will DS-86 be processed and what is the workflow?